DSC_0218-006.JPG

 A Visit to Hellnahellir Cave - the longest man-made Cave in Iceland

-In Iceland you will find many beautiful caves, some of which are colourful lava caves and others that are manmade.
-In many of my travel-blogs I have written about various types of caves in Iceland.
-A couple of years ago we visited Hellnahellir cave at Hellar in Landsveit upcountry in South Iceland.
+In Iceland, you will find many beautiful caves, some of which are colourful lava caves and others that are manmade.
+In many of my travel blogs, I have written about various types of caves in Iceland.
+A couple of years ago, we visited Hellnahellir cave at Hellar in Landsveit upcountry in South Iceland.
 Hellnahellir is the longest manmade cave in Iceland and one of the most remarkable antiquities in my country.
 Top photo: Inside Hellnahellir cave Inside Hellnahellir cave The farm Hellar is built on Hellnahóll (Cave Hill) beneath Mt.
-Skarðsfjall, and the Hellar farm is first mentioned in the m
+Skarðsfjall, and the Hellar farm is first mentioned in th

 A lovely Visit to Mt.
 Vestrahorn and Stokksnes in Southeast Iceland